Child Relocation Attorneys in Clearwater

-Strategic Representation for Child Relocation Cases in Clearwater & Surrounding Areas
+Strategic Representation for Child Relocation Cases in Pinellas County & Surrounding Areas

 There is no way to predict when our life circumstances may change and it becomes necessary to move to a different location.
 While many people may look forward to an adventure in a new place, this becomes more difficult when the person moving is a parent with visitation (time-sharing).
 One parent may believe that it is in the child(ren)’s best interests to relocate with them as the custodial parent.
 However, the other partner might fear that such a move could negatively impact the child’s well-being and development, as well as hinder that parent’s ability to have a close and meaningful relationship with their child(ren).